StackVista/stackstate-docs/use/views/events_perspective.md

 - when are tags applied to events?
 {% endhint %}

-The Events Perspective shows events and changes for the elements in the current [view](/use/views/README.md) or filtered topopology.
+The Events Perspective shows events for the elements in the current [view](/use/views/README.md) or filtered topology.

 ![The Events Perspective](/.gitbook/assets/event-perspective.png)